HOW NOT TO ENCOURAGE SOMEONE’S SELF-DESTRUCTION

 DO NOT Reinforce society’s stupid bullshit

-Then we have the stupid stereotypes about the LGBT community, or black people, or poor people or asexual and aromantic people, or people with disabilities… the list goes on and on.
+Then we have the stupid stereotypes about the LGBTQIA community, or black people, or poor people or people with disabilities… the list goes on and on.
 The judgement of society has fucked with people since the beginning of our species.
-Don’t get me wrong, I’m not talking about offensive humour.
+Don’t get me wrong, I’m not just talking about offensive humour.
 Humour is tricky and everyone’s taste is different.
 I personally do enjoy some offensive comedy.
-I think it’s important we look at the context of offensive material and find out what its purpose was.
+I think it’s important we look at the context of offensive material and find out what its purpose is.
 Every thinking mind will find the difference between Frankie Boyle and Kathie Hopkins, or George Carlin and Donald Trump… You don’t have to like offensive jokes, but at least look at the underlying point and the intended audience before you shout blasphemy.

-Generally, I would say jokes are the least of our problems… There are some seriously fucked-up beliefs which are held by a lot of people: Transwomen can never be women, marriage is only for straight people, gays equal paedophiles, sexually active women are sluts, sexism is part of being a man, men who are open about their feelings are ‘pussies’ and not real men, black people are all criminals etc.
+Generally, I would say jokes are the least of our problems.
+There are some seriously fucked-up beliefs that are held by a lot of people: Trans women can never be women, marriage is only for straight people, gay people are paedophiles, sexually active women are sluts, being a man means being a bully, men who are open about their feelings are inferior and not real men, black people are inherently criminal etc.

-All of these statements are total bollocks, and yet they are not likely to go away.
-A lot of these are still being protected by a lot of people.
-Bigots, sexists, morons and generally shitty people, but still a lot of people.
+All of these statements are absolute, malicious bollocks, and yet they are not likely to go away.
+A lot of these are still being held by a lot of people.
+Bigots, fanatics, morons and generally shitty people.
 And I’m not talking about jokes.
 I’m talking about people who have seriously bigoted opinions and unacceptable behaviour and consider it their duty to share their bile with other people.
 All of this has palpable influence on the self-image of a lot of people, and many of them are struggling with depression because of the constant social pressures that are placed upon them.
-I believe it is time we worked to subvert to social expectations the patriarchy enslaves us with, so that no one has to feel like they are not good enough.
-Anyone who defends the dated stereotypes of gender, race and sexuality is directly causing damage to the mental wellbeing of his/her fellow human beings.
+I believe it is time we worked to subvert the social expectations the patriarchy enslaves us with, so that no one has to feel like they are not good enough.
+Anyone who clings to the outdated stereotypes of gender, race and sexuality is directly causing damage to the mental well-being of their fellow human beings.
 This has nothing to do with culture or religion.
 Culture in itself is a human construct, and every cultural phenomenon which systematically causes physical or mental damage does not deserve to exist.
 So don’t be a dick and leave people be.

 DO NOT let your ego undermine your empathy

 In the end, it all comes down to empathy.
 You may not fully comprehend the nature of someone’s mental issues, but that does not mean you cannot understand the basics.
-Some people seem to be so egotistical that their ability to feel for another human being ends when that person is far removed from their own point of view.
-I’ve forgotten how many times I’ve seen how people judge others for the most ridiculous of reasons:
+Some people seem to be so egotistical that their ability to feel for another human being ends when that person does not mirror their own sense of self or view of society.
+I’ve forgotten how many times I’ve seen people judge others for the most ridiculous of reasons:

 I don’t travel, therefore people who do travel are easily bored and waste their money.